Framework for Foreign Company Formation in Dubai

 Can foreigners own a business in Dubai?

-• Yes, 100% foreign ownership is available in most sectors.
+• Yes.
+100% foreign ownership applies in most sectors.

 • 02